 I have been fortunate enough to have family members who have suffered from breast cancer.
 I haven’t had to sit by my mom or sister’s side as they fight for their life against this terrible disease.
-I do however, have a friend who is in the middle of this fight right now.
+I do, however, have a friend who is currently undergoing breast cancer treatment to fight the disease.

 Watching a friend, who is close to my age, go through something so terrible is heart wrenching.
 Our kids are the same age, and I can’t even imagine the fight that one must find within themselves, to get through such a difficult time.
 Krista is a fighter, and I am lucky to have such an amazing friend.
 This disease that we call breast cancer, is very powerful, but I believe Krista’s fight is even stronger.
 While she is the one fighting the actual disease, I often feel helpless, but want to do all I can to help.
 We can help in this fight against breast cancer.
 One ways is to also raise awareness for male breast cancer.
 While we cannot share the actual burden of carrying the disease, there are strides we can take.
 For many women, mammograms are the best way to find breast cancer early, when it is easier to treat and before it is big enough to feel or cause symptoms, read more here.